Minuteman Commuter Bikeway

 Nashua River Rail-Trail (Ayer, Groton, Pepperell, Dunstable).
 11-mile paved trail, featuring spectacular wetlands scenery.
 See www.mass.gov/dcr/parks/northeast/nash.htm.

 Assabet River Rail-Trail Proposed bike path linking the communities of Marlborough, Hudson, Stow, Maynard, and Acton; much of this trail parallels the Assabet River.
-(Portions of this bike path are currently being constructed.)
-See http://www.arrtinc.org/.
+See https://www.traillink.com/trail/assabet-river-rail-trail/

 For a directory of rail-trails in the USA, see www.traillink.com.